Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Rods and the Lorentz transformations

-A special application of Eq.~(\ref{Eq:Det_2_1}) might be instructive in showing that the addition theorem can also be used to determine the total and kinetic energies of a massive object relative to an observer.
-Let it move as emitter in one direction with speed~$v_1$ relative to an inertial system, while the observer and the detectors move in the opposite direction with~$v_2$, cf. Fig.~\ref{Fig_Doppler}\,f).
+A special application of Eq.~(\ref{Eq:Det_1_2}) might be instructive in showing that the addition theorem can also be used to determine the total and kinetic energies of a massive object relative to an observer.
+Let it move as emitter in one direction with speed~$u_2$ relative to an inertial system, while the observer and the detectors move in the opposite direction with~$-u_1$, cf. Fig.~\ref{Fig_Doppler}(f).
+Note that this configuration is equivalent to the iterative application of the Doppler effect with positive velocities treated in Sect.~\ref{sec:Doppler}.
 Assume an electron-positron annihilation at the emitter site with an energy release in its rest frame of $E = 2\,m_{\rm e}\,c^2_0$.
 The energy absorbed by the detectors then is